 Matthew points out that John the Baptizer is the fulfillment of the prophecy in Isaiah 40:3.

 Matthew describes John’s strange appearance and extreme diet.
 Many from Jerusalem and the surrounding areas were attracted to John and drawn by his warnings to repent.
 As they came to him they confessed their sins.
-As a sign of their commitment to God they were baptized by John in the Jordan River.

 Matthew introduces the main opponents of Jesus as Messiah: the Pharisees and the Sadducees.
 They have heard of John’s popularity and have come to be baptized by him.
 Instead of being warmly received by John, he gives them a startling rebuke.